Guilty by Association

 But no. Peter has witnessed Jesus suffer and die for the atonement of his guilt.

-Peter only ever wants to be in association with Jesus Christ - an association with is a confession of guilt, after all.
+Peter only ever wants to be in association with Jesus Christ.

 Which is what leads him to say, “there is no other name given among men by which we must be saved.”